Railway network of Sicily: Palermo Centrale-Punta Raisi line

-From Palermo Centrale to Palazzo Reale Orleans it is above ground and single track, which becomes underground as far as France and then re-emerges outside the city.
+From Palermo Centrale to Palazzo Reale Orleans it is above ground and single track, before going underground as far as Francia station and then re-emerging outside the city.
 From here on, it passes through the main centers of the western district, Capaci and Carini, and from the latter to Punta Raisi Airport, it is a double-track section, with considerable commuter and tourist traffic between the air terminal and the Sicilian capital.
 The line operates from 4:45 a.m. to 10 p.m. in the direction of the Airport and from 5:30 a.m. to 11 p.m. in the direction of the Central Station every day of the week, with reduced number of runs on holidays.
 The frequency is one run every 30 minutes in the urban area from Central Station to Tommaso Natale and every 60 minutes for the Trinacria Express service to the airport.
 These stations are: